Sitting in a green valley over a mountainous pass, historic Shakhrisabz is filled with UNESCO-listed architectural delights | KRDO

 Private organized tours are available through companies such as GetYourGuide, which offers day trips to Shakhrisabz from Samarkand.

-”Being a UNESCO World Heritage Site, Shakhrisabz boasts a wealth of architectural wonders that are must-sees for any traveler visiting Uzbekistan, where visitors can experience a mix of Mongolian and Turkic culture,” says the company’s director of sales, Julia Randow.
+”Being a UNESCO World Heritage Site, Shakhrisabz boasts a wealth of architectural wonders that are must-sees for any traveler visiting Uzbekistan,” says the company’s director of sales, Julia Randow.

 “The remnants of the Ak-Saray Palace are especially awe-inspiring and provide a glimpse into the architectural style of the Timurid era.”